MMMikeM/DND-Campaign/project/rules/2-character.md

 Record your starting HP.

-### 2.9 Future Growth: Understanding Enhancements & Spell Points
+### 2.12 Future Growth: Understanding Enhancements & Spell Points

 As you gain experience, you'll unlock more powerful and versatile magical abilities through **Enhancements** and expendable **Spell Points (SP)**.

 - **Spell Points (SP):** Your magical energy pool.
 At 1st level, you have 10 SP, scaling with your level (see Section 6.4).
 You regain all SP after a Long Rest.
-- **Enhancements:** As you level up, you'll learn Enhancements that let you spend SP to augment your spells in creative ways.
+- **Enhancements:** As you gain levels, you'll learn Enhancements (2 per level from level 2 onwards) that let you spend SP to augment your spells in creative ways.
 - **Maximum SP per Activation:** At 1st level, you can spend a maximum of 3 SP on a single spell activation.
 This limit increases as you gain levels (see Section 6.4).

 **Learning Your First Enhancement:**
-At 2nd level, you learn your first Enhancement.
+At 2nd level, you learn your first two Enhancements.
 Choose one spell you know, select one Enhancement for that spell, following the guidelines in Section 7.
 This Enhancement represents your specialization and creative approach to magic.

-### 2.10 The Final Flourishes
+### 2.13 The Final Flourishes

 Fill in the remaining details that bring your character fully to life: